qgis/QGIS-Documentation/docs/user_manual/introduction/general_tools.rst

 By right clicking on a request you can:

 * :guilabel:`Open URL` which will open the URL in your default browser.
 * :guilabel:`Copy URL`
 * :guilabel:`Copy As cURL` to use it in the terminal.
 * :guilabel:`Copy as JSON` will copy the whole log from one request.

 .. figure:: img/network_logger.png
+   :align: center

    Network Logger output for GET Request